 ‘tremendous storytelling verve’ Ruth Gilligan

 As well as writing books, Charlie has been published by the TLS, the Guardian, the Independent on Sunday, the New Statesman and the Big Issue.
-He has also contributed to Writers’ Rebel.
-More non-fiction can be read here, here and here.

 ‘touching, funny, melancholy’ AL Kennedy